MaheshDesineedi/MaheshDesineedi/README.md

 # Hi there 👋, I'm Mahesh.
 Thank you for visiting my page.

 ## 🚀 About Me
-I'm a passionate platform engineer with a love for distributed systems, databases, and cloud technologies.
+I'm a passionate platform engineer with a love for distributed systems, databases, cloud and ML/AI Infrastructure.
 My journey in computer science has equipped me with the skills to build scalable and efficient systems.
 Here’s a bit about my background and expertise:

-- 🔭 **Current Focus**: Distributed Systems, Databases, Backend Architecture, and Cloud Infrastructure
+- 🔭 **Current Focus**: Backend Architecture, Distributed Systems, Databases, Machine Learning Systems
 - 🌱 **Learning**: Go, System Design, Database internals
 - 👯 **Looking to Collaborate**: On open-source projects and innovative backend tech solutions
 - 💬 **Ask me about**: Distributed Systems, Machine Learning, Backend Infrastructure